+The challenge of developing BEMS Control Engineers in sufficient numbers and quality for the industry, is one that the wide variety of BCIA employer members have been pondering since the association’s formation (in its current form) in 2004.
+Many inroads have been made during this period from the BCIA’s formation and many more developments are in the pipeline.
+The main focus at present is to achieve full professional recognition for BEMS Control Engineers and this will primarily involve the completion of a BEMS Trailblazer Apprenticeship standard (required as part of the government’s overhaul of the old apprenticeship scheme).
 In case you are not aware, an apprenticeship standard is an ‘approved pathway’.
 It outlines what a ‘trainee’ could be doing, and the skills they need to become a BEMS Control Engineer but it is much broader than the traditional apprenticeship course used to be and can include a whole range of other appropriate areas of study (not just at a college and can include professional courses).
 It should therefore allow potential recruits (of all ages and skill levels) from all backgrounds (from within and outside the industry) to access this route and the Government funding associated with it.

 In order to be involved in the Trailblazer process an employer-led Trailblazer Group has to be formed and the BCIA has facilitated this by putting BEMS employers in touch with one another.
 A group has now been formed which meets the ‘Trailblazer Group’ criteria but new members are always needed so if you would like to be involved please email either of the Trailblazer Co-Chairs: Wendy Belfield of InTandem Systems and Gary Smith of Global Associates.

-Now the proposal has been accepted, the next stage is to draft the standard itself, including its key knowledge, skills and ‘behaviours’ (KSBs) that trainees will need to learn throughout their programme and the group is already preparing a draft of this.
-In addition all Apprenticeship Standards have to include an EPA (End Point Assessment) and this is something that the BEMS Trailblazer Group will need to develop at Level 4 and again employer input will be vital to this to ensure that the EPA is ‘relevant, affordable and accessible’.
-To help with the process it would be useful to have input from the wide range of organisations within the BEMS industry as to what employers think this EPA should include.
-Therefore to start the process please help the group by answering a short survey which will help us to shape the EPA.
-Click here to access the survey.
+A proposal to develop the BEMS Controls Engineer Standard was approved in December 2017 so the Employers Group is now working on the next stage.
+This involves developing the standard itself, including the key knowledge, skills and ‘behaviours’ (KSBs) that trainees will need to learn throughout their programme.
+In addition all Apprenticeship Standards have to include an EPA (End Point Assessment) and this is something that the BEMS Trailblazer Group will need to develop and again employer input will be vital to this to ensure that the EPA is ‘relevant, affordable and accessible’.
+To help with the process the group have received input from the wide range of organisations within the BEMS industry as to what employers think this EPA should include via a survey on this site and on-going feedback.